o3de/o3de.org/content/docs/learning-guide/tutorials/environments/create-terrain-from-images.md

 4. To generate terrain that is the same resolution as the heightmap, in the **Axis Aligned Box Shape** component, set the value of the **Dimensions:** **X** and **Y** properties to the resolution (in pixels) of the heightmap.
 The **Dimensions: Z** property can be used to scale the elevation.
 Enter a value for the **Dimensions: Z** property that roughly represents the maximum desired elevation in meters.

     {{< tip >}}
-If the dimensions of the **Axis Aligned Box Shape** component are smaller (in world units) than the heightmap (in pixels), the resulting terrain will have a lower fidelity than the input heightmap.
-This might result in missing elevation data that causes unexpected smooth areas or areas of sharp change.
-You'll get the best results from a 1:1 mapping of heightmap pixels to terrain world units.
-This means that when the **Height Query Resolution** is set to 1 meter (the default), the box size in meters should be the same as the heightmap pixel resolution.
+For the best results, the dimensions of the **Axis Aligned Box Shape** should be set to the heightmap pixel size multiplied by the **Height Query Resolution**.
+This ensures that there is exactly one heightmap pixel for each world unit used by the terrain system.
+When the **Height Query Resolution** is set to 1 meter (the default), the box size in meters should be exactly the same as the heightmap pixel resolution.
+If the box dimensions are too small, some heightmap pixels won't get used, which can cause unexpected smooth areas or areas of excessively sharp elevation changes.
     {{< /tip >}}

 5. The default minimum terrain elevation is 0, so the bottom of the box shape needs to be at least at 0 on the world Z axis, otherwise, the lower elevation values will be clipped.
 In the Terrain Spawner entity, in the **Transform** component, set the **Translate: Z** property to a value that is half of the value you used for the **Dimensions: Z** property in the previous step.
 For example, if you entered `100.0` in the previous step, use `50.0` for the **Translate: Z** property to move the entity up so that the bottom of the box is at 0 on the world Z axis.